-Stéphanie Saadé’s work takes as a departure point the moment when one becomes estranged from his surroundings.
+Stéphanie Saadé was born in 1983 in Lebanon.
+She lives and works between Beirut and Paris.
+Saadé graduated in Fine Arts from the École Nationale Supérieure des Beaux-Arts, Paris, France and attended a post-graduate program at the China Academy of Arts, Hangzhou, China.
+She was an artist in residence at the Jan van Eyck Academie, Maastricht, The Netherlands (2014-2015), and the Cité Internationale des arts, Paris, France (2015).Her work takes as a departure point the moment when one becomes estranged from her/his surroundings.
 The artist explores the shape, or the shapes, of distance, and makes them visible, as well as the changes in shape of the individual that goes through this estrangement.
 A process of Artificial Nostalgia is developed, through which strange locations, familiar to the artist, are assembled.
-The nature of links is questioned, their persistence or their ephemerality.
-The created knots and ties form pairs, which never become doubles.
 Single objects are composed from differences brought together.